GeniusV/spring-boot-template/README.md

 - Unit test pattern: `^(?!.*IntegrationTest.*).*$`
 - Integration test pattern: `.*IntegrationTest.*$`
+- All tests pattern: `.*Test.*$`

-Note, in above configuration, unit tests will not be trigger when run integration tests.
-If you want to run integration tests and unit tests together like maven, just run all tests.
+Note, in above configuration, unit tests will not be triggered when running integration tests.